Replica Analysis of the Linear Model with Markov or Hidden Markov Signal Priors: Proofs of main results

-from \eqref{bunhi1}, given $\sfX_0=x_0$ for any $x_0 \in \calX$, we have (cf. a similar formula in \cite[Eq.
-(125)]{GuoVerdu2005}) where \eqref{cubw} follows from the dominated convergence theorem \cite{Royden}.
-Here, as above, we note that the conditional event $\{\bQ_0=\barQ_i\}$ only affects the distribution of $\sfX$ and $\sfX_1$.
+from \eqref{bunhi1}, we have (cf. a similar formula in \cite[Eq.
+(125)]{GuoVerdu2005}): where \eqref{cubw} follows from the dominated convergence theorem \cite{Royden}.
+Here, as above, we note that the conditional event $\{\bQ_0=\barQ_i\}$ only affects the distributions of $S$, $\sfX$, and $\sfX_1$.

 Next, we prove that

 Indeed, at $\nu=0$, it holds from \eqref{eq308} that

 Therefore, from \eqref{tofact} and \eqref{eq312}, it holds that